CoreumFoundation/coreum/x/asset/nft/spec/README.md

 ### Minting
 The minting is enabled for all issued NFT classes.
 The minting allows to mint a token for an NFT class by the issuer of the class.
-There are two types that can be used for NFT minting `DataBytes` and `DataDynamic`.
+There are two data types that can be used for NFT minting `DataBytes` and `DataDynamic`.
 The `DataBytes` contains immutable data bytes array.
 The `DataDynamic` contains the list of the `DataDynamicItem` which can be updated depending on item's `editors`.
 Currently supported `DataEditors` are  `admin` and `owner`.
 If only one editor is set for the item, only that editor can update the item's `data` using the`MsgUpdateData`.
 If both, both can update the `data`.
 If the `editors` list is empty no one can update the `data`.